 What is Virtual Private Network (VPN)?

-VPN enables you to connect network resources from one network to another network.
-Through VPN, we can create a secured link between a private network (such as corporate offices network) through a public network (Internet).
-VPN uses particular TCP/IP protocol called Tunneling method, which provides same protection and characteristics as a private network through Internet or through another public network.
+VPN enables you to connect network resources from one network to another.
+Through VPN, we can create a secured link between a private network (such as corporate office’s network) through a public network (Internet).
+It uses particular TCP/IP protocol called Tunneling method, which provides similar protection and characteristics with a private network through Internet or through another public network.
 The information is transmitted using a routing infrastructure.

-Using VPN and Internet connection, you can be located at any place but still able to login to your secured private network.
-VPN allows companies to link to other company’s network or to its other remote branches network.
+Using VPN and Internet connection, you can login to your secured private network anywhere.
+VPN also allows companies to link to other company’s network or to its other remote branches’ network.

 Types of VPN connections:

-- Remote Access Virtual Private Network: enables user to gain authorization to connect to the remote server located on the private network from home or on fly using public network.
+- Remote Access Virtual Private Network: enables the user to access the remote server from the private network from home using public network.

 - Site-to-site VPN: This is also called as router-to-router Virtual Private Network connections.
-Using site-to-site, companies can use routed methodology to connect to its own branch offices located in other regions or other companies over public network.
+This allows the companies to use routed methodology to connect to its own branch offices located in other regions or other companies over public network.

 How VPN works?

-As on site-to-site VPN, a routed connectivity is established to the system by VPN server.
-The VPN client (calling router) acknowledges itself to the VPN server (answering router) and on a mutual authentication, the VPN server authenticates itself to the VPN client.
-This creates two-way authentication and data in form of packets are sent from both server and client router.
+With site-to-site VPN, a routed connectivity is established to the system by VPN server.
+The VPN client (calling router) acknowledges itself to the VPN server (answering router) and on a mutual authentication, the VPN server confirm itself to the VPN client.
+This creates a two-way authentication and data in form of packets are sent from both servers and client router.

 Components of a VPN

-- VPN Server: Server where we host Routing and Remote Access, configure the server as a router, set the connection properties for the client etc.
+- VPN Server: Server that host Routing and Remote Access, configures the server as a router, sets the connection properties for the client, etc.

 - VPN Client: Client computer must be configured to access a VPN connection from the server.